Privately requested Plan Change

 Appendices 6 and 7 are contained within the Sn 42A Report

 Appendix 8 - NZ Environment Court Decision Published on web on 20/12/16

 Frequently Asked Questions – Plan Change 84: Airport Zone

 What is a Private Plan Change?

 A plan change is a legal process for making a change to the operative District Plan.
 Any private individual or organisation (usually landowners and developers) has the right to request such a change.
-This private plan change has been initiated by Kapiti Coast Airport Holdings Ltd (KCAHL).
+This private plan change was initiated by Kapiti Coast Airport Holdings Ltd (KCAHL).

 When does a Private Plan Change have legal effect?

-A private plan change only has legal effect once it becomes fully operative (i.e. once all submissions have been heard and decided on, any Environment Court appeals have been resolved, and the Council has formally approved it).
+A private plan change only has legal effect once it becomes fully operative (i.e. once all submissions have been heard and decided on, any Environment Court appeals have been resolved, and the Council has formally made it operative).

 What is the Council’s role on a Private Plan Change?